NSW Boat Licence

 |Duration:||5-6 hours.
 Finishing times can vary due to weather and other constraints which may arise on the day.

 |Delivery:||Trainer-led theory and on water practical.
 Meets all the requirements of gaining the licence.

 |Requirements:||Be able to read and understand English and advise of any health condition, eyesight, hearing, learning disability or other disability which may compromise training.|

 This one day course delivers a great overall training experience and includes theory, knowledge test and on-water practical.
 It is ideal for anyone 12 years or older.
-On successful completion of the training with us, simply present the documentation we give you along with, your proof of identity at your nearest Roads and Maritime Service Centre, pay the licence fee and you will then be issued with the licence.
+On successful completion of the training with us, you will have met all the requirements for obtaining the licence.
+Then, present the documentation we give you along with your proof of identity at your nearest Roads and Maritime Service Centre, pay the licence fee and you will be issued with the licence.
 You can also choose to combine the PWC Licence in the same day.
 Group booking discounts available.
 Call 1300 723 112 for more information or booking assistance.

 - Find course locations and dates in regional NSW areas.

 - Review our terms and conditions as well as the Roads and Maritime proof of identity requirements prior to attending one of our courses.

 - Read the Boat Licence Training Privacy Statement